mtfriesen/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nn-dbgmodel-idebughostsymbol3.md

 ## -description

-An interface to a particular symbol.
+The version 3 of an interface to a particular symbol.

 This version 3 of the interface supports all of the previous methods with identical signatures and includes additional new methods that provide added functionality.
 The new methods are listed in the header at the end of the section for that interface.